 The g:licenses_authors_name option

-The name of author to automatically insert in the buffer in the licence.
+The author name to automatically insert in the buffer in the license.

 The g:licenses_default_commands option

 Choose what commands to create for the listed licenses.

 |1.
 Download the licenses.zip file and unzip the files to the $HOME/.vim directory.
 After this step,

 you should have the following files and directories (the directory structure should be preserved):

 doc/licenses.txt - documentation (help) file

 plugin/licenses.vim - main licenses plugin file